 Queally says much of his success can be attributed to the opportunity given him by Cecil.
 He began his professional career while still a schoolboy but his parents insisted he finish his education.
 He is the son of Declan Queally, who trains horses in County Waterford.

-After the death of Cecil, in June 2013, he continued to ride for Lady Cecil, but now rides as a freelance.
+After the death of Cecil, in June 2013, he continued to ride for Lady Cecil, but he has been a freelance for several years.

-Queally enjoyed his first Group 1 win since Frankel’s retirement when winning on The Tin Man on QIPCO British Champions Day four years later, and the same horse provided him with victory in the 2017 Diamond Jubilee Stakes at Royal Ascot.
+Queally enjoyed his first Group 1 win since Frankel’s retirement when winning on The Tin Man on QIPCO British Champions Day in 2016, and the same horse provided him with victory in the 2017 Diamond Jubilee Stakes at Royal Ascot.

 In recent years, rides in the big races and winners in general have proved hard to come by.
 In 2019 he rode only 15 winners and last year he ended with 21.